 STD Testing in Miami for Men

 Male Miami residents, who are sexually active should see their medical doctor annually.
 During your routine exam, a series of questions will determine the need for additional testing.
-You may be asked if you always use protection during sexual encounters, how many partners you have or if you have ever had sex with someone who has tested positive for an STI.
-Depending on your answers, blood, semen and urine samples may be taken.
-Individuals who participate in oral or anal sex need to discuss additional testing methods to ensure a complete picture of your sexual health is available.
+You may be asked if you always use protection during sexual encounters, how many partners you have, or if you have ever had sex with someone who has tested positive for an STI.
+Depending on your answers, blood, semen, and urine samples may be taken.
+Individuals who participate in oral or anal sex need to discuss additional testing methods to ensure a complete picture of their sexual health is available.

 Almost all the tests for sexually transmitted infections take anywhere from a few days to a few weeks before the results are available except for two.
 There are rapid result tests available for syphilis and HIV.
-Additional rapid tests are currently under development but are not available at this time. Ā Until all tests are completed, you will be asked not to engage in unprotected sex.
-At Mango Clinic we can help with STD treatment and testing.
-Schedule your STD treatment appointment here.
+Additional rapid tests are currently under development but are not available at this time.
+Until all tests are completed, you will be asked not to engage in unprotected sex.

 Unfortunately, STIs are extremely common, and chances are most sexually active men will be diagnosed with some type in their lifetime.
 Strong antibiotics are used to treat most infections and are generally effective.
-Regrettably, antibiotic and antimicrobial resistant STIs has increased in recent years hampering treatment options.
+Regrettably, antibiotic and antimicrobial-resistant STIs have increased in recent years hampering treatment options.
 Early detection and aggressive treatment are crucial in preventing further medical issues.

 Although either bacterial or viral infections can cause STIs in men, viral infections often impact the entire body and are generally more severe than bacterial ones.
 If left untreated, all STIs can have severe consequences including those in the list below: